-Iyari Creative is the home of the cultural and artistic works of Jackie Barragan.
+Iyari Creative is the home of the artistic works of Jackie Barragan.

-Jackie was born in El Paso, Texas on the Border of Ciudad Juarez, Mexico.
+Jackie is a multidisciplinary artist, filmmaker, actor, and community advocate.
 She received her Bachelor’s degree in Anthropology and Minor in dance at the University of Texas at El Paso.

 Jackie directed and produced the short film JOSIE which has screened with the Esperanza Peace & Justice Center, the Femme Frontera Filmmaker Showcase, the San Diego Latino Film Festival, the Philadelphia Latino Film Festival, UTEP Women’s History Month, and the Plaza Classic Film Festival where it won First Place and the Audience Choice Award.